 Download Website in C#

-The steps below elaborate on the process to save any website using C#:
+Follow these steps to save any website with C#:

-• Define Save Path: You specify the file path where the HTML content will be stored locally.
+HTMLDocumentclass to fetch the page content. - Define Save Path – Set the local file path where the HTML will be stored.

 Download Image from URL in C#

-• Create an HTML Document: Initialize an empty HTMLDocument to access network functionality.
+- Create an HTML Document – Initialize an empty

-The sample code below demonstrates how to download images from URL in C#:
+The sample code shows how to download images from a URL in C#:

 Free Evaluation License